scylladb/scylla-cloud-getting-started/docs/java.md

 ### 3.2 Creating a Table

-A table is used to store part or all of your app data (depending on how structure your database schema).
+A table stores part or all of your app data (depending on how you structure your database schema).
 Add the `keyspace` as a parameter in the connection object and define a CQL string that creates a table to store your favorite songs.

 ```java